gitshreevatsa/gitshreevatsa/README.md

 - 👋 Hi, I’m @gitshreevatsa
-- 👀 I’m interested in security and coding that has impact on world issues
+- 👀 I’m interested in security and coding
 - 🌱 I’m currently learning different languages and frameworks and cybersecurity
 - 💞️ I’m looking to collaborate on web development , security and projects of any kind for my experience
 - 📫 How to reach me vastas2002@gmail.com